Written by: MediHealth PRO Editorial Team

 Rather than dropping the fourth nap abruptly, gradually extend wake windows by 10 to 15 minutes every few days.
 Offer an earlier bedtime on days when naps are short.
 Some days may still require four naps, and that is completely normal.
 Most babies settle into a three-nap schedule within two to four weeks.

-For a detailed, step-by-step approach, see our full guide: The 4-to-3 Nap Transition at 4 Months: A Science-Backed Strategy to Drop the 4th Nap
+For a detailed, step-by-step approach, see our full guide: The 4-to-3 Nap Transition: When and How to Drop the Fourth Nap

 The 3-to-2 Nap Transition (6–9 Months)